BLOG |

 But closing an entity is far from a simple administrative task.
 It involves complex legal, compliance, and financial processes that can take up to 6 months or more, depending on the jurisdiction.

-Month 1: Strategic Planning & Internal Alignment
+Month 1: Pre-Closure Planning & Assessment

 Compliance Note: In markets like China, India, and Indonesia, entity de-registration can involve multiple government agencies, each with its own documentation trail.